castdrian/CoreDex/README.md

 ## Disclaimer

-Pokémon and all associated data are trademarks of Nintendo, Creatures Inc., GAME FREAK Inc., and The Pokémon Company.
+Pokémon and all associated data are trademarks of Nintendo, Creatures Inc., GAME FREAK Inc., and The Pokémon Company Int.
 This project is in no way affiliated with, authorized, maintained, sponsored, or endorsed by these entities or any of their affiliates or subsidiaries.

 ---